DeepSMILE: Contrastive self-supervised pre-training benefits MSI and HRD classification directly from H&E whole-slide images in colorectal and breast cancer: Related work

 In contrast to fully supervised methods, two-stage weakly supervised methods use a MIL approach.
 In a MIL approach, it is assumed that some of the unlabeled tiles (or \textit{instances}) in the labeled WSI (or \textit{bag}) contain the signal for the WSI-level label.
 These methods propose a linear or non-linear combination of the latent features or predicted scores of a selection of the tiles in a WSI to represent the WSI latent features.
 This WSI latent feature is then used to classify the WSI, so that a WSI-level loss can be computed and backpropagated through the classification network.

 \cite{durand-weldon} compute a score for each instance and use the top and bottom $R$ scores to compute the bag-level prediction. \cite{courtiol-nature-mesothelioma} extend the work by \cite{durand-weldon} to tissue segmentation and WSI-level label classification using an MLP on the top and bottom instance scores.
 As in our work, \cite{ilse-deepmil} learn the bag-level classification by computing an attention-weighted mean of all tile feature vectors.
 This latent representation of the WSI is fed into an MLP to compute the bag label. \cite{lu-cpc-deepmil} used DeepMIL and showed that pre-training a feature extractor with contrastive predictive coding (\cite{oord-cpc}) on histopathology tiles improves downstream malignancy classification performance when compared to an ImageNet pre-trained feature extractor, yet this has not been evaluated on full WSIs.
-Finally, \cite{campanella-nature-clinical-weak} produce tile-level feature vectors and class scores using a network trained with a max-pooling MIL approach.
+Additionally, \cite{campanella-nature-clinical-weak} produce tile-level feature vectors and class scores using a network trained with a max-pooling MIL approach.
 The top 20 scored feature vectors are passed to an RNN to produce the WSI-level label to detect metastasis.
 Similarly, \cite{valieris2020deep-mmrd-hrd} have applied this method to predict HRD and mismatch repair deficiency, the DDR deficiency that is closely related to MSI.
+Recently, self-supervised pre-training has been shown to be effective for MSI prediction using MoCo V2 \citep{saillard2021self-owkin-dehaene} and breast cancer subtype classification using BYOL \citep{abbasi2021molecular-byol-he} in a MIL setting, and various more involved MIL classifiers have been developed that, compared to vanilla DeepMIL, alter the attention computation or ranking (\cite{lu-data-efficient-weakly-supervised-histo, bilal2021development-msi-ranking}).